Wiley P. Harris

-Wiley P. Harris (born Wiley Pope Harris; November 9, 1818 – December 3, 1891) was a U.S. Representative from Mississippi.
+Wiley Pope Harris (November 9, 1818 – December 3, 1891) was a U.S. representative and delegate to the Provisional Congress of the Confederate States from Mississippi.

 Biography

 Born on November 9, 1818, in Pike County, Mississippi, Harris attended the common schools and the University of Virginia in Charlottesville.
-He was graduated from the law department of Transylvania College, Lexington, Kentucky, in 1840.
+He graduated from the law department of Transylvania College, Lexington, Kentucky, in 1840.
 He was admitted to the bar in 1840 and commenced practice in Gallatin, Mississippi.
 He was Circuit judge of the second district from 1844 to 1850 and served as member of the State constitutional conventions in 1850, 1861, and 1890.

-Harris was elected as a Democrat to the Thirty-third Congress (March 4, 1853 – March 3, 1855).
-He declined to be a candidate for renomination in 1854.
-He resumed the practice of law in Jackson, Mississippi.
-He served as member of the Provisional Congress of the Confederate States in 1861.
-He continued the practice of law in Jackson, and died there on December 3, 1891.
-He was interred in Greenwood Cemetery.
+Harris was elected as a Democrat U.S. Representative to the Thirty-third Congress (March 4, 1853 – March 3, 1855).
+He declined to run for another term in Congress and resumed the practice of law in Jackson, Mississippi.

+During the buildup to the American Civil War, Harris, a staunch secessionist, was elected as a delegate to the Mississippi state secession convention in January, 1861.
+He was then chosen by the convention to serve as one of Mississippi's delegates to the Provisional Congress of the Confederate States in 1861.
+Harris was an active member of the Provisional Congress, but chose not to stand for election to the first regular session of the Confederate Congress, leaving his seat in 1862.
+He then returned to the practice of law in Jackson, and took part in the Mississippi constitutional convention of 1890.
+He died the following year on December 3, 1891, and was interred in Greenwood Cemetery.